thatoneonfire/humanoids-case-study/README.md

-Humaoids Case Study
+# Humaoids Case Study

-Case Study of the Website Humanoids for Web Dev
+> Case Study of the Website Humanoids for Web Dev

+## Author

+Savannah Williams